nklerk/root_cp6/readme.md

 Using the script (root_cp6_wo-key.sh) the firmware file will be decrypted, altered and encrypted.
 (USE ONLY WITH A VALID KEY !!!!)

-1) download the firmware image from
+1) download the NEEO firmware image

 2) generate a SSH key
 ````